 Maths skills are an important part in the world that we live and use across a range of different activities.
 Children will be developing their skills in different ways, through doing baking at home, buying something from a shop, figuring out what fraction of a pizza is better to have and calculating how far their pocket money would stretch.
-At St. George’s, we understand the importance of children having a firm mathematical foundation for children to continue to develop through the school and beyond.
+At St. George’s, we understand the importance of children having a firm mathematical foundation for children to continue to shine and develop through the school and beyond.

 In school, there is a focus on developing arithmetic skills (solving addition, subtraction, multiplication and division calculations) and problem solving and reasoning.
 Alongside both of these strands, there is the importance of developing children's fluency across the maths curriculum through: quick fact recall, knowing times-tables, addition/subtraction facts and number bonds.
 This will help children to use known facts to solve additional facts, building up their repertoire of mental facts and taking more of flexible approach when deciding which method can be used to solve problems efficiently.

 We teach and provide opportunities within the maths lesson and through a short fluency session just before or after lunch; these skills are taught discretely and in context to help build children's abilities.
 It is taught in a fun, interactive way through games, using mathematical resources and through quizzes.
 The children also learn about and explore shape, space and measure as well as interpreting data including reading and constructing charts and graphs.

 We also provide opportunities for maths talk and for children to reason and justify their answers.
 Having the answer to a question is important, whilst so is the process.
 We celebrate children's thought processes and this is integral to learning and developing their mathematical understanding.
 Planned opportunities for regular problem solving are a key element of maths teaching and learning at St. George the Martyr.

 In order to encourage more home-based mathematical activity, try some of the following: